wp-plugins/include/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 A shortcode that includes other posts / pages with no nesting of the shortcode, to allow for multiple pages to call each other so that they display their chunks in different orders.
+It will also include an anchor tag before the included area, with the slug as it's anchor.

 == Description ==